 - Car parts!
 Is your seat broken?
 Your engine?
 Get a new one around the corner.

 - Speaking of cars, locals get on them by tens.
 And their cars are super old.
-And they write things like ‘Messi forever’, ‘Hala Madrid’ or ‘Gob bless you’ on them.
+And people write things like ‘Messi forever’, ‘Hala Madrid’ or ‘Gob bless you’ on cars.
 It’s a contrast with the fancy official cars or the cool Jeeps the NGO people like my self use.

 - Some cars act like cabs.
 The difference is that they are not for just one passenger!
 It’s more similar to our bus system – thy are going somewhere and you can stop them and join if you are going on the same direction.

 How do you and them know?
-Because of signs you can do with your hands!
+Because people who want a ride stand by the road and indicate where they’re going using gestures!
 They may mean you are going somewhere on the same street, to a specific part of town or very far – some are the same for different countries; while for some others you’ll need to learn the local version.

-- Official buildings are not fancy, not necessarily clean, and some are made in China.
+- Some official buildings are made in China.
 How do I know?
 Because you can find Chinese character labels under broken floors or sticked in lamps, and some have commemorative plaques thanking their sponsors.